maths/moodle-qtype_stack/api/README.md

 - `seed`: Seed to choose a question variant.
 Must be contained in the list of deployed variants.
 If
   no seed is provided, the first deployed variant is used.
 - `renderInputs`: String.
 Response will include HTML renders of the inputs if value other than ''.
 The input divs will have the value added as a prefix to their name attribute.
+- `readOnly`: boolean.
+Determines whether rendered inputs are read only.

 The response is again a json document, with the following fields: